 The Professional Training placement at Surrey was a major factor in deciding to come here.
-The University provide so much support in finding a placement, which in the long-term is incredibly beneficial for finding a job.
+The University provides so much support in finding a placement, which in the long term is incredibly beneficial for finding a job.
 This experience significantly improved my CV.

 Alongside this, the University careers service is very supportive and it truly benefits students.
 They’ve helped me improve my CV and my interview skills, which were crucial in me obtaining my placement at Atkins.
-I’ve also seen the support they’ve given my recent graduate friends to find them roles, even in the middle of a pandemic.
+I also saw the support they gave my graduate friends to find them roles, even in the middle of the pandemic.

 Life at Surrey